-Setting, Participants, Study Design
+Setting, Participants, and Study Design

-We invited primary care physicians working in practices affiliated with <<de-identified for review>> (an academic medical center), and with a Southern California group-model HMO, to participate in semi-structured interviews.
-Purposive sampling was used to balance physician characteristics based on gender, age, and training (practicing physician versus physician-intraining).
-Three participants were identified via snowball sampling, where participants invited or recommended other potential participants.
-All physicians had conducted telemedicine visits, though some had newly adopted them within one to two months prior to their interview.
-The <<de-identified for review>> institutional review board deemed this study exempt from review.
+We invited primary care physicians working in practices affiliated with University of California, Los Angeles (UCLA) Health (an academic medical center), and with a Southern California group-model health maintenance organization, to participate in semistructured interviews.
+Purposive sampling was used to balance physician characteristics based on gender, age, and training (practicing physician vs physician-in-training).
+Three participants were identified via snowball sampling, in which participants invited or recommended other potential participants.
+All physicians had conducted telemedicine visits, although some had newly adopted them within 1-2 months before their interview.
+The UCLA institutional review board deemed this study exempt from review.